Mount

-Hector, Lower South Ridge The first time we explored the area south of Mount Hector we set off for the lower south ridge (not to be confused with the higher South Ridge which we did years later).
+The first time Dinah and I explored the area south of Mount Hector, we set off for the lower south ridge (not to be confused with the higher South Ridge which we did years later).
 We parked on the side of the road on HWY 93 and started up.
-After snowshoeing in the dense forest at the bottom it was a pleasant surprise to reach the semi-open terraces higher up.
-The terraces were pleasant enough but we continued climbing.
-After reaching the treeline the slope steepened considerably.
-We were a bit concerned about avalanche danger although the windward side of the slope wasn't under heavy snow.
-We exercised caution until we reached the top of the ridge.
-Once on the crest, we enjoyed exploring the ridge before retracing our steps back to the car. |
+After snowshoeing in the dense forest at the bottom, it was a pleasant surprise to reach the semi-open terraces higher up.
+The terraces were a rewarding objective in themselves, but we continued climbing.

-The mid slopes are gently terraced with plenty of open areas.
+The mid slopes are gently terraced with plenty of open areas

-We crossed this large open terrace.
+We crossed this large, open terrace

 Looking back at the terrace.
 The Waputik Range lies southwest.